Explore Our Garden Wildlife Blog

 18th January 2021

 If you’re keen to see more woodpeckers in your garden – whether greater spotted woodpeckers, lesser spotted woodpeckers, green woodpeckers or even all three – there are a number of things that you can do to increase the likelihood of them appearing and make your garden more attractive.
 The three main ones are providing ample shelter and nesting places, offering a water supply and providing the correct types of bird food – and the same applies to most types of common garden bird in the UK.

 As is true of bringing any wildlife into your garden, a good starting point is ensuring that the space isn’t too pristine or tidy.
 Well-tended lawns and tidy flower beds allow little room for shelter, but leaving some untended undergrowth and shrubbery to hide in makes a garden a better and much safer habitat for birds, allowing them to keep warm and hide from predators.
 So make sure you don’t cut the grass too often and you leave untidy patches around the edges, in which insects, and in turn birds, can thrive.

-Building or buying nest boxes will help provide safe places for woodpeckers to live, and our woodpecker nest boxes allow them to build their own home with starter material included.
+Building or buying nest boxes will help provide safe places for woodpeckers to live, and the Ark Wildlife woodpecker nest boxes allows them to build their own home with starter material included.
 If there are any dead trees in your garden, try not to remove them completely unless they are dangerous.
 Woodpeckers like to hollow out rotting wood and live inside tree stumps, so cut the dead tree down to a safe height that will stop it from becoming unstable and see if it becomes a habitat for woodpeckers.
 They also like to forage for food in living trees too, as they have beaks strong enough to break through the outer bark and search for insects and larvae inside.